 What’s different about exercise prescription for CFS?

 Exercise recommendations for CFS are not the same as those for the general population.
 Far from it.
 In fact, asking someone with CFS to go for a 30 minute jog or spend 45 minutes lifting weights may cause even the most functional of patients to crash.
-Instead, the type of exercise known to work for CFS is graded exercise therapy (GET), which usually starts at very low doses and is progressed very gradually.
+Instead, the type of exercise which in some cases has been beneficial for CFS is Graded Exercise Therapy (GET)*.
+It usually starts at very low doses and is progressed very gradually.
 This approach requires patients to establish a ‘threshold’ of exercise that they can reliably complete without crashing, after which increases in the duration and then intensity of exercise are made.

 GET in CFS: An example

 In our practice, we usually prescribe low-intensity self-paced walking as GET to our patients, though the principles and progressions can be applied to other activities as well.
 We initially prescribe GET 3 times per week on non-consecutive days and recommend that patients take a 15 minute rest break before and after exercise.

 As an example, let’s say a patient’s threshold for walking is 10 minutes (it may be much less than this, but 10 minutes makes the maths a little easier).
 We would then ask them to walk for 10 minutes a day, 3 times per week, for 2-3 weeks.
 If they complete all sessions without crashing, then we would increase the exercise duration by 20% (i.e. 10 minutes to 12 minutes).
 We’d then ask them to walk for 12 minutes a day, 3 times per week, for the next 2-3 weeks.
 We then continue to increase the duration of walking in this fashion until the patient is walking three times per week (still on non-consecutive days) for 30 minutes at a time.